Business Continuity Plans

 Principal Consultant, Steve Armitage, explains the importance of having a business continuity plan and how it can help you prepare for when things go wrong!

-As the old saying goes, “if you fail to plan, you plan to fail”.
-So do you know what to do when things go wrong?
+As the old saying goes, “if you fail to plan, you plan to fail.”
+So, do you know what to do when things go wrong?
 Do you have a plan in place?
 Is your business resilient enough to survive a major disruption?

 Such plans are called Business Continuity Plans.

-What is a business continuity plan?
+What is a Business Continuity Plan?

 A Business Continuity Plan (BCP) is typically a document that outlines how an organisation will continue operating during an unplanned disruption.
 It contains contingencies for business processes, assets, human resources and business partners – every aspect of the business that might be affected.